9 Toxic Excuses That Wreck Marriages: Stop the Blame Game

 The deeper problem:

 Repeatedly using humor as a shield creates emotional disconnection.
-Instead of addressing the real problem, it trivializes it, leading to frustration and resentment—two marriage killers.
+Instead of addressing the real problem, it trivializes it, leading to frustration and resentment – two things that ruin marriage.

 The fix: